oktadev/okta-blog/_source/_posts/2021-07-28-toggle-feature-flags-csharp.md

 var userEmail = HttpContext.User.Claims.Where(claim => claim.Type == "email").Select(claim => claim.Value).FirstOrDefault();
 ```

-Then, we’ll make a user object and add the email address as a property.
+Then, we'll make a user object and add the email address as a property.

 ```cs
 var user = new User(userEmail) {Email = userEmail};